ch0002ic/yellow-ai-model-verification/README.md

 ## 🚀 Overview

-**Real-Time AI Model Verification Network** is a cutting-edge decentralized application built for the **Yellow Network Hackathon 2025**.
+**Real-Time AI Model Verification Network** is a cutting-edge decentralized application built for the **Yellow Network Ideathon 2025**.
 It leverages the power of **ERC-7824 state channels** and the **Nitrolite SDK** to provide sub-second AI model verification across multiple blockchains with gasless transactions.

 ### 🎯 Key Features